dorcusmalony/Product_Catalog_API/README.md

 # Product Catalog API

 ## Overview
 The Product Catalog API is a RESTful service built using Node.js and Express.js to manage phones for an e-commerce platform.
-It provides functionality for creating, reading, updating, and deleting phones, organizing them into categories, searching and filtering, handling inventory, tracking pricing and discounts, and generating basic reports.
+It provides functionality for creating, reading, updating, and deleting phones, organizing them into categories, searching and filtering, handling inventory, and tracking pricing and discounts.

 ## Features
 - CRUD operations for phones and categories